 Call for Proposals: Undergraduate Experiential Learning Stewardship Grants

-Open to faculty and staff on OHIO's regional campuses only
+Open to faculty and staff on OHIO's Athens and regional campuses.

 Purpose and Overview

 Ohio University seeks to make experiential learning opportunities accessible to more students through enhancing affordability and fostering inclusivity in institutional experiential learning programs.
 To that end, Undergraduate Experiential Learning Stewardship Grants are available to support new and expanded experiential learning opportunities for undergraduate students.
 Broadly speaking, experiential learning includes community engagement, internships, leadership, research, creative activity, and study away.
 These experiences may take place in a course, such as a field study, or they may be offered through co-curricular programs, such as an alternative break trip.
 Because not all experiences automatically qualify as experiential learning, applicants should read the University’s definition and criteria carefully to ensure that the opportunity for which funding is being sought is indeed experiential learning.

 Funds will be available to recipients for 365 days from the date of approval.
 Funding may be spent over a period of up to 2 years if a specific project calls for an extended timeline and approval is sought and given in advance.
 Applicants are strongly encouraged to have a plan for sustaining the proposed experiential learning opportunity at the conclusion of the 1- to 2-year grant period.
 If the proposed activity is explicitly intended as a one-time opportunity, applicants should be prepared to make a case for institutional investment in said activity despite limited impact.
 Please do not submit a proposal without first discussing your project with the leadership of your unit.